zaksabeast/PokemonRNGGuides/guides/Omega Ruby and Alpha Sapphire/Omega Ruby and Alpha Sapphire Stationary RNG.md

 Save the game near the Legendary Pokémon you want to capture, such as in front of a mysterious ring, or in a town near black clouds or the huge gap in the sky.

+Skip Step 2 if you are not connecting your 3DS to 3DSRNGTool.

 ## Step 2: Obtaining the IP address of the 3DS

 1. Open FBI, then select `Remote Install`.